mobweb/MobWeb_ReferralCoupon/README.md

 ### Shopping Cart Price Rule

-First, you have to create a shopping cart price rule that will be used to create a coupon code that will be sent to the referral.
+First, you have to create a shopping cart price rule that will be used to create a coupon code that will be sent to the referring person.

 You may create this shopping cart price rule like any other shopping cart price rule.
 However, make sure to check the "*Use Auto Generation*" checkbox.
-Also, we recommend setting "*Uses per Coupon*" to "*1*", unless you want your referrees to be able to use the same coupon code more than once.
+Also, we recommend setting "*Uses per Coupon*" to "*1*", unless you want the referring person to be able to use the same coupon code more than once.

 The rest of the settings you can chose freely.
-Upon a successful referral, the extension will create a new coupon code for this shopping cart price rule and send it to the referree.
+Upon a successful referral, the extension will create a new coupon code for this shopping cart price rule and send it to the referring person.

 ### Transactional Email